9:00am PT by Josh Wigler

-Kovacs, who is originally of Japanese and Eastern European descent (with Fast and Furious alum Will Yun Lee playing the earlier form of the hero in flashbacks), wakes up in the body of an ex-cop, and is quickly hired by an impossibly wealthy individual named Laurens Bancroft (Purefoy) to solve a murder.
+Kovacs, who is originally of Japanese and Eastern European descent (with Will Yun Lee playing the earlier form of the hero in flashbacks), wakes up in the body of an ex-cop, and is quickly hired by an impossibly wealthy individual named Laurens Bancroft (Purefoy) to solve a murder.
 The victim: Bancroft himself, only still alive thanks to his vast resources.
 In order to prevent any future attempts on his life, Bancroft sets the legendary Kovacs on a mission that takes him through a surreal neo-noir landscape, one that's eerily reminiscent of both Blade Runner and Westworld.

 Over the course of the series, Kovacs uncovers shocking secrets, not to mention engaging in shocking amounts of sex and violence.
 As a means of an overview of the series, here are 15 of the most shocking moments found throughout the first season of Altered Carbon.
 Final warning: massive spoilers for season one are ahead.